Bookmark with: What are these?

 Avoid traffic fines

 It may sound obvious, but a traffic fine can weigh heavily on a tight budget.
 Be sure to fully understand the French speed and alcohol limits.
-A GPS can help you observe the speed limits by showing the precise speed - something a car rarely does - and by alerting you to fixed speed cameras.
+A satellite navigation system can help you observe the speed limits by showing the precise speed - something a car rarely does.
+A speed pilot (régulateur de vitesse) can help avoiding accidental speeding.
 If you intend to use a mobile phone while driving, get yourself a bluetooth wireless headset so you can talk legally (the mobile phone itself needs to support bluetooth), as using a handheld phone while driving is illegal.
-Be aware, though, that using a phone while driving, whether wireless or not, significantly increases the accident risk due to reduced concentration.
+Be aware, though, that using a phone while driving, whether hands free or not, significantly increases the accident risk due to reduced concentration.
+Read more traffic advice here.

 Purchase second hand goods